 Fire Department / Programs and Services

-With the dawning of a new millennium we have noticed many changes taking place in the world around us.
-The Delhi Township Fire Department is no different.
-We opened the headquarters station and purchased new fire equipment.
-We also started new and exciting programs that are being offered to the residents of Delhi Township.
+We offer many programs to residents and businesses in Delhi Township.
 Many of these programs focus on safety, both public and private, education and other points of interest.
 Below are some of the programs that the Delhi Township Fire Department offers.
-For more information call 513-922-2011 or e-mail Jaime Schneider, Administrative Assistant.
+For more information call 513-922-2011 or e-mail us at email@example.com

 Fire Safety Programs